Delaware Termite Control and Extermination

 Termites love moisture.
 Viking’s termite control experts normally find termite mud tunnels around framing cracks, unprotected brick walls, bathrooms, laundry rooms, crawlspaces, or any other moist areas around your property.

 The Eastern subterranean termite is active throughout the year in Delaware.
 Delaware termite control experts at Viking Pest explain reproductive winged termites leave the colony once the weather warms in the spring and starts to search for a suitable place to establish a colony.
 Once a location is found, the male and female reproductives shed their wings and become king and queen.
 The king and queen initially mate in the late fall to start establishing a new colony.
 From that point on, the queen continues to lay eggs and keep the colony populated.
 Once a colony is established, the worker termites will remain active throughout the year and cause continual damage to the wood of your Delaware home or business, explain the Delaware termite control experts at Viking Pest.

 How to Prevent Termites in Delaware

 If you want to understand how to prevent termites in Delaware, start with education.
 Learn how to make your home less attractive to termites and keep them away.
-Our Delaware pest control experts at Viking Pest recommend the use of a baiting system such as Sentricon®.
-The Sentricon® baiting system helps keep termites away from your property by drawing them away from your home and into the baiting system with bait that they love to eat.
+Our Delaware pest control experts at Viking Pest recommend the use of a Termite Bait and Monitoring System.
+A Termite Bait and Monitoring System helps keep termites away from your property by drawing them away from your home and into the baiting system with bait that they love to eat.
 The bait is designed to prevent termites from molting which will eventually lead to the eradication of these pests.

 If you want to know how to get rid of termites that have already infested your Delaware home or business, the most effective and efficient option is to bring in professional help.
 A pest control expert, like those at Viking Pest, will be able to recommend and implement a plan that gets to the root of your termite infestation in order to eliminate these destructive pests and prevent them from returning.